Berkeley Softworks: History

-Attempted acquisition by Microsoft, Apple notebooks, and Sun Microsystems
+Attempted acquisition by Microsoft, Apple, and Sun Microsystems

 At the beginning of the 1990s, Brian P. Dougherty was called by Microsoft's then-CEO Bill Gates to discuss incorporating features of PC/GEOS into Windows, such as the start menu which PC/GEOS had 2½ years before Windows did.
 Gates also wanted to move the development team to Seattle.
 However the team was not interested in moving and the lead VC advised against this.

 He Bill Gates was actually very charming.
 Ballmer was the hammer.
 I met with Bill and several of the engineers on the Windows development team first, it turns out that several of those engineers were in another small Berkeley company with Nathan Myhrvold that Microsoft had acquired earlier.
 They were complimentary of what we had done and talked about joining forces to work on the next version of Windows.
 I should have listened to them, especially considering how MS stock appreciated from 1989 on.

 Ballmer was the bad cop, he came in and said, "Look if you don't sell or license to us, we really have to crush you, we can't afford to have a competing PC operating system".
 I don't think he was trying to be mean or intimidating; it was just matter of fact.
 As I look back on it, if I were in his or Gates shoes I would have had the same attitude.
 The PC OS standard was a winner-take-all sweepstakes with billions of dollars hanging in the balance, the world doesn't really want to have to write software for multiple OSes.

 A lot of people vanquished by Microsoft cry about their unfair business practices, I look at it differently; they were there first and fought tooth and nail to defend their business.
 I'd have done the same in their place.